steqeq/0000/docs/reference/env-variables.rst

     * - | ``MEMOBJ_BASE_ADDR_ALIGN``
         | Alignment of the base address of any allocate memory object.
       - ``4096``
-      - | Unit: Byte
-        | The default value corresponds to 4 kilobyte (kB).
+      - The default value corresponds to 4 KB.

     * - | ``PARAMETERS_MIN_ALIGNMENT``
-        | Minimum alignment required for the abstract parameters stack.
+        | Specifies the minimum alignment required for the abstract parameters stack.
       - 64 at ``__AVX512F__``, 32 at ``__AVX__`` and 16 at other cases
       -